knative/community/working-groups/security/responding.md

    release branches and creates PRs.
 1. Maintainers should approve this PR as quickly as possible (it should already have been reviewed on the private branch).
-1. If neccessary, Release jobs should be manually triggered to ensure a release is available as quickly as possible.
+1. If necessary, Release jobs should be manually triggered to ensure a release is available as quickly as possible.
 1. The Issue should be disclosed to the knative-security-annnounce mailing list, the knative-users mailing list, the knative-dev mailing list